Uses a custom API security assessment engine built specifically from the ground up to discover vulnerabilities specific to API deployments.

 Broken Object-Level Authorization

 APIs often expose endpoints handling object identifiers.
-Any function that accepts a user input and uses it to access a data source can create a Level Access Control issue, widening the attack surface.
-You should carry out object-level authorization checks for all such functions.
+Any function that accepts users input and uses it to access a data source can create a Level Access Control issue, widening the attack surface.
+Object-level authorization checks should be carried out on all such functions.

 Broken User Authentication